-Is Richard Ramirez Dead or Alive?
-How Did The Night Stalker Die?
-Update
+Richard Ramirez: How Did The Night Stalker Die?

 Richard Ramirez or Ricardo Leyva Muñoz Ramirez, born in El Paso, Texas, on February 29, 1960, was the “Night Stalker.”
 As the youngest of Julian and Mercedes Ramirez’s five children, Richard, known as “Richie” by his family, was the most impressionable.
-So, the fact that he saw his father’s anger and outbursts firsthand and was close to a cousin who often boasted about his gruesome exploits during the Vietnam War shaped his future actions.
-Moreover, the army veteran cousin not only showed a pre-teen Richard graphic pictures of the women he had allegedly raped, tortured, and killed in Vietnam, but he also fatally shot his wife in front of Ramirez.
+So, the fact that he saw his father’s alleged anger and outbursts firsthand and was close to a cousin who often boasted about his gruesome exploits during the Vietnam War shaped his future actions.
+Moreover, as per records, this army veteran cousin named Miguel Angel “Mike” Valles not only showed a pre-teen Richard graphic pictures of the women he had allegedly raped, tortured, and killed in Vietnam, but he also fatally shot his wife in front of Ramirez.

-Richard, who had started smoking marijuana at the age of 10, subsequently began using LSD and cultivated an interest in Satanism.
-Then, he used the tricks his cousin taught him about stealth to break into homes and the rooms of the Holiday Inn that he worked at to see if he could play out his sexual fantasies involving violence, force, and bondage.
+Richard, who had started smoking marijuana at the age of 10, subsequently began using LSD and cultivated an interest in Satanism too.
+He had also had several head injuries and was diagnosed with epilepsy by the age of 15.
+Then, he used the tricks his cousin taught him about stealth to break into homes and the rooms of the Holiday Inn where he worked to see if he could play out his sexual fantasies involving violence, force, and bondage.
 Richard Ramirez escaped his father’s violence by sleeping in a cemetery, and he dropped out of high school in the ninth grade and eventually moved to California at the age of 22.
 There, he continued committing a series of small crimes, getting jail time for grand theft auto, before taking things to the next level.

-In June of 1984, Richard committed one of his first known murder as the “Night Stalker,” raping and stabbing a 79-year-old widow in her LA apartment.
+In June of 1984, Richard committed one of his first known murders as the “Night Stalker,” raping and stabbing a 79-year-old widow in her Los Angeles apartment.
 In 2009, though, he was implicated in the April 1984 San Francisco murder of a 9-year-old girl whose body was found hanging from a pipe.
 However, although his DNA was matched to a sample left at the crime scene, he was never charged in connection to the matter.
 From then on, Richard went on a spree of brutal murders, violent rapes, and armed robberies, leaving dozens of victims in his wake, along with a few Satanic symbols.
+He also continued molesting minors to fulfill some of his deepest, darkest desires.
 Eventually, a fingerprint led to Richard’s identification and arrest.

 On August 31, 1985 – seven days after his last known murder – Richard Ramirez was apprehended by the authorities after his name and photograph were released to the public.
 When he had tried to run after finding his identity blown, attempting two separate carjackings, he was surrounded by angry East Los Angeles residents, who beat and held him down until the police arrived.
 Three and a half years later, he stood trial for most of the known crimes he committed.
 And on September 20, 1989, Richard was found guilty of 43 charges – 13 counts of murder, 5 counts of attempted murder, 11 counts of sexual assault, and 14 counts of burglary.